Was Entropy Conserved between BBN and Recombination?: Introduction

 The structure of this paper is as follows.
-In Section \ref{sec:model}, we describe the model for our decaying particle.
-In Section \ref{sec:Effects}, we explore the primary effects that the decay has on $\Neff$ and the primordial abundances of helium and deuterium, and we review the expected constraints from spectral distortions.
-We outline the choice of priors and likelihood functions for our MCMC analysis in Section \ref{sec:MCMC}, and Section \ref{sec:results} discusses the results of these analyses.
-We conclude with a summary in Section \ref{sec:conclusions}, and we include an Appendix that contains a derivation of our analytical model and technical details of our modifications to the public code known as CLASS (\ref{sec:CLASSmodifications}), a derivation for the post-decay $\Neff$ (\ref{sec:postdecay}), and supplemental MCMC results (\ref{sec:MCMCruns}).
+In Sec.\ \ref{sec:model}, we describe the model for our decaying particle.
+In Sec.\ \ref{sec:Effects}, we explore the primary effects that the decay has on $\Neff$ and the primordial abundances of helium and deuterium, and we review the expected constraints from spectral distortions.
+We outline the choice of priors and likelihood functions for our MCMC analysis in Sec.\ \ref{sec:MCMC}, and Sec.\ \ref{sec:results} discusses the results of these analyses.
+We conclude with a summary in Sec.\ \ref{sec:conclusions}, and we include an Appendix that contains a derivation of our analytical model and technical details of our modifications to the public code known as CLASS (Appendix \ref{sec:CLASSmodifications}), a derivation for the post-decay $\Neff$ (Appendix \ref{sec:postdecay}), and supplemental MCMC results (Appendix \ref{sec:MCMCruns}).